Oregon Post Adoption Resource Center (ORPARC)

 Prerequisite/Minimum Provider Qualifications

-Family Support Specialists typically have a Master's Degree in Social Work, Psychology, or Counseling with case management experience, knowledge of adoption/guardianship issues and processes, knowledge of child welfare services and protocols, and knowledge of clinical issues and mental health/social work practice.
-Family Support Specialists are also certified in Therapeutic Life Story Work (TLSW), earn ongoing LGBTQ competency, complete Trust Based Relational Intervention 101 (TBRI), and receive training in Collaborative Problem Solving, Diversity, Race & Equity issues, and more.
+Family Support Specialists typically have a Master’s degree in Social Work, Psychology, or Counseling with case management experience, knowledge of adoption/guardianship issues and processes, knowledge of child welfare services and protocols, and knowledge of clinical issues and mental health/social work practice.
+Family Support Specialists are also certified in Therapeutic Life Story Work (TLSWi) and/or TAC, earn ongoing LGBTQ+ competency, complete Trust Based Relational Intervention (TBRI®) 101, Motivational Interviewing, and receive training in Neurofeedback, Collaborative Problem Solving, Bibliotherapy, Diversity, Race & Equity competency, and more.
+Staff fluent in Spanish or other local languages is beneficial.

 Manual Information